 Justin James joined the University of California San Diego baseball staff as an assistant coach in January of 2017.
 In his second season in the Triton dugout in 2018, James directs the pitchers.

-UCSD posted six shutouts, tied for the CCAA lead.
+UC San Diego posted six shutouts, tied for the CCAA lead.
 All four complete games and both individual shutouts came during the NCAA Championship.
-Adrian Orozco made the All-CCAA Second Team, while Kyle Goodbrand earned All-CCAA honorable mention before being drafted by the Tampa Bay Rays.
+Adrian Orozco made the All-CCAA Second Team, while Goodbrand earned All-CCAA honorable mention.

 James made the short trip over from his alma mater, Point Loma Nazarene University.
 He served as the Sea Lions' pitching coach in 2015 and 2016, transforming that staff into one of the best in the Pacific West Conference (PacWest) and Division II.
 James also aided in recruiting, camp coordination and opponent scouting.

 Under James' direction, Point Loma posted a 3.15 ERA in 2016, good for No. 10 nationally and second-best in the PacWest and West Region.
 The Sea Lions also ranked among the country's top 10 in three other pitching categories, finishing second in walks allowed per nine innings (2.16), eighth in strikeout-to-walk ratio (3.23) and ninth in WHIP (1.20).
 Point Loma's ERA dropped in successive years, going from 4.17 in 2014 to 3.83 in 2015.